If You Have Ghosts (True Detective): 1990

 It is revealed that Woodard's death prompted the authorities to close the case, blaming him for Will's death and Julie's disappearance as Will's bookbag was found at his property.
 While Hays and West uncover that the bookbag was planted after the shooting, their superiors don't want them to disclose the information.

 Tom (Scoot McNairy) makes an appearance for a public hearing, asking Julie to come back, while Kindt (Brett Cullen) uses the opportunity to highlight Woodard's role in the events.
 Hays and West visit Freddy Burns (Rhys Wakefield), who tells them that Will was looking for his sister on the night they went missing.
 Burns says Will wanted to know where "they" went, indicating that Julie was not alone.
 It is also revealed that the fingerprints found on Will and Julie's toys have gone missing from the case file.

 Hays and West interview a man who claims to have recognized Julie in the footage.
 He states that Julie was calling herself "Mary July", was unsure of the year and also claimed to call herself a "secret princess" from "the pink rooms".
-Later, Hays and Amelia go dining with West and his girlfriend, Lori (Jodi Balfour), where is clear Hays and Amelia are struggling with their marriage.
+Later, Hays and Amelia go dining with West and his girlfriend, Lori (Jodi Balfour), where it is clear Hays and Amelia are struggling with their marriage.
 Back home, Hays confronts her for her focus on the book, accusing her of using everyone around her for her purposes.

-Hays and West then bring Tom to the station, showing him a recording depicting a woman claiming to be Julie talking with a police.
+Hays and West then bring Tom to the station, showing him a recording depicting a woman claiming to be Julie talking with a police officer.
 The woman claims not to be called Julie and that Tom is not her father, also questioning where is her brother.
 The conversation devastates Tom.